DonyorM/weresync/docs/source/weresync.rst

      - The directory to mount partitions from the target drive on.
 Cannot be the same as --source-mount.
      - None, randomly generated directory in the /tmp folder.
+   * - --rsync-args RSYNC_ARGS
+     - -r RSYNC_ARGS
+     - The arguments to be passed to the rsync instance used to copy files.
+     - -aAXxvH --delete
    * - --verbose
      - -v
      - Makes WereSync increase output and include more minor details.